Bunch of small objects, eg eraser, bean-bag toy, etc

 Three Lives: To give the game longevity, introduce the rule that everyone has three lives before they are eliminated.

 Backwards: When a person is ‘tagged,’ they are required to move backwards for the rest of the game (either with or without the object sitting atop of one’s head.)

 Steal The Bacon: To effect a successful tag, a person must ‘steal’ the object on his or her opponent’s head.
 This will cause all manner of avoidance strategies which invariably end up with an item on the ground.

 Have you ever been told to sit or stand up straight?
 Well, guess what?
 You’re about to be asked to do this again, but all in the name of some fun…

 It was once believed that in order to be truly sophisticated, one must exhibit a certain air or deportment which reflected a particular form or posture.
 You know, shoulders back, chin high, walking as if hanging from a thread attached to the crown of one’s head.
-Few schools teach deportment anymore, but even when these classes were popular, I doubt any of them played this next game…
+Few deportment schools or finishing schools exist anymore, but even when these classes were popular, I doubt any of them played this next game…

 Reflection Tips & Strategies